ULAS J0015+01: Formation

-ULAS J0015+01 has been thought to either be a remnant of the Milky Way's formation or a merge with a different galaxy.
+ULAS J0015+01 has been thought to either be a remnant of the Milky Way's formation or a merger with a different galaxy.
 Analysis of the surrounding environment does not favor the presence of a star within such a place of low density important for star formation.
 Another explanation was that this star was part of a population of stars that was stripped from their parent galaxy by the Milky Way.
 If it were originally part of the Milky Way, it would have been ejected at a high velocity of around 600 km/s.
 Another hypothesis was it is part of an unknown galaxy with low surface brightness, but that seems unlikely.
 No other stars have been discovered past ULAS J0015+01 or ULAS J0744+25, which almost completely gets rid of the unknown galaxy hypothesis.